 The PSOE teacher education conceptual framework establishes the shared vision in preparing educators to work in PK - 12 schools and provides direction for all programs, courses, teaching, candidate performance, scholarship, service, and unit accountability.
 The conceptual framework is built on three basic beliefs: (1) learner differences are understood, appreciated, and built upon through respectful, meaningful work in a collaborative, nurturing environment; (2) learner growth and success are developed through the process of ongoing assessment and adjusted instruction; and (3) teachers who are extremely knowledgeable about subject matter, a variety of wise and flexible instructional practices, and multiple options for assessment are better equipped to adjust essential curriculum content, their instructional practices, and student assessment options to address learner differences.
 The purpose of all PSOE teacher preparation programs is to prepare educators who can create a learning community of care and challenge.
 This purpose is realized through DATA instructional model that describes different approaches for teaching and assessment.
 The PSOE conceptual framework represents a strong commitment to the preparation of effective teachers who adapt instruction to support student's diverse learning needs and to maximize learning.

-PSOE Essential Question (EQ) What are the best inquiry-based strategies to help students become scientist of tomorrow?
+PSOE Essential Question (EQ) What is the impact of practice on the learner?